-Ryan Holiday is only 28 years old.
-Yet Growth Hacker Marketing was already his second book.
+Ryan Holiday was only 28 years old when he published Growth Hacker Marketing, yet it was already his second book.
 Coming off a steep marketing career, where his company helped authors like Tucker Max, Robert Greene and Tim Ferriss turn their books into bestsellers, he now focuses on writing and marketing the heck out of himself.

 Here’s what to learn from the book:

 - Marketing for startups today is different than it was 20 years ago.